-Near the beginning of the movie a car arrives to the airport.
-The shot from the inside of the car reveals an inspection sticker on the windshield that expires in 2004.
-The latest an inspection sticker in 2001 could expire would have been 2002.
+Near the beginning, a car arrives at the airport.
+A shot from the inside reveals an inspection sticker on the windshield that expires in 2004.
+The latest a 2001 inspection sticker could expire would have been 2002.

-During the overview of the Newark airport in the beginning, an air-traffic controller can be seen wearing a blue lanyard displaying, "Transportation Security Administration" with an American flag displayed after "Transportation".
-These were issued post-September 11, 2001 as the Transportation Security Administration was formed under the Aviation and Transportation Security Act, which was signed into law on November 19, 2001.
-Most 2001 roll-out supervisors at the TSA have these lanyards for airport identification cards.
-An ATC could own a lanyard as it is understandable that the lanyards would be distributed throughout the airport operations personnel.
+During the overview of the Newark airport in the beginning, an air traffic controller wears a blue lanyard that says "Transportation Security Administration," with an American flag dafter "Transportation".
+The Transportation Security Administration was formed under the Aviation and Transportation Security Act, which was signed into law on November 19, 2001.
+Most 2001 roll-out supervisors at TSA have these lanyards for airport identification cards.
+An ATC could own a lanyard, as it is understandable that the lanyards would be distributed among airport operations personnel.

 When auditing the recording of a transmission from American Airlines Flight 11, the reviewer repeatedly listens to the crucial portion, rewinds the tape, and listens again.
-But as the sounds play, the reel moves only a small fraction of a turn, while the rewinding covers several times that distance; yet the reviewer supposedly always ends up back at the same point in the recording.
+The reel moves only a small fraction of a turn as the sounds play, while rewinding covers several times that distance, yet the reviewer always ends up at the same point in the recording.

-When the captain turns off the fasten seat-belt sign, the stewardess walks through the closed curtain, turns and closes it again, says her line at the front of the plane and turns back towards the curtain which is now fully open.
+When the captain turns off the fasten seat-belt sign, the flight attendant walks through the closed curtain, turns and closes it again, says her line at the front of the plane, and turns back towards the curtain, which is now fully open.

-Near the end of the movie, when the passengers are fighting for control of the plane, the main stewardess is shown in many shots as the passengers move to the front.
-Almost each shot of her shown has her hair is arranged in a different way.
+Near the end, when the passengers are fighting for control of the plane, the main flight attendant appears in many shots as the passengers move to the front.
+Her hair is different in almost every shot.

-Once the passengers on the plane are hearing of the WTC attacks, the stewardesses at the back start hearing the passengers talking and start reacting.
-However, between shots, the positions of the stewardesses change very noticeably.
-One is in front of the rest of the stewardesses at the back listening to the passengers but in the next shot, she's in the far corner tucked up against the door of the plane hiding.
+Once the passengers on the plane are hear about the World Trade Center attacks, the flight attendants at the back start hearing the passengers talking and start reacting.
+However, the flight attendants' positions change very noticeably between shots.
+One is in front of the rest of the flight attendants at the back listening to the passengers, then in the far corner, tucked up against the door of the plane hiding.
 In the next shot, she's back to her original position.

-Various goofs exist at the start of the movie while the passengers are arriving at the gate at Newark Airport which reveal the shooting location to be the domestic departure gates at Stansted Airport, Essex, UK.
-These include the BAA signage, the seating at the gate (17), the rail link to the international departure gates (seen through the glass at the security checkpoint) and a "2 for £25" advertisement on the passenger walkway towards the gates.
+At the start of the movie, passengers arriving at the gate at Newark Airport are clearly at the domestic departure gates at Stansted Airport, Essex, UK.
+The scene includes BAA signage, seating at the gate (17), the rail link to the international departure gates (seen through the glass at the security checkpoint) and a "2 for £25" advertisement on the passenger walkway towards the gates.

-A number of passengers are seen making phone calls from cell phones, but in reality, only two people made calls from cell phones during the last few minutes of the flight - Edward Felt and CeeCee Ross Lyles.
-All other calls came from in-flight phones.
+A number of passengers make phone calls from cell phones.
+In real life, only two people made calls from cell phones during the last few minutes of the flight: Edward Felt and CeeCee Ross Lyles.
+All other calls came from in-flight Airphones.

-Boston Air Traffic Control Center refers to American Airlines flight 11 and United Airlines flight 175 as 'American eleven' and 'United one seventy-five', but New York Air Traffic Control Center refers to the United flight with 'heavy' succeeding the call-sign, although both aircrafts are Boeing 767-200s.
+Boston Air Traffic Control Center refers to American Airlines flight 11 and United Airlines flight 175 as 'American eleven' and 'United one seventy-five.'
+New York Air Traffic Control Center refers to the United flight with 'heavy' succeeding the call-sign, even though both planes are Boeing 767-200s.